-In the first article of a six-part series, Director of Wealth Strategy, Joe Maier, and Wealth Advisor, Bob Schneider, explore the “why” of your charitable mission statement.
+In the first article of a six-part series, Director of Wealth Strategy, Joe Maier, and Director of Financial Planning, Bob Schneider, explore the “why” of your charitable mission statement.
 With a financial plan as your starting point, you can divide each dollar of your net worth into three categories – independence, legacy and philanthropy.
 Within the philanthropy focus, you will craft your charitable mission to make maximum impact.
 Learn how to define the “why” of your giving strategy through the lens of hypothetical family, the Howards.

 One of the most frequent questions we are asked as advisers is “What is the right vehicle for my charitable giving?”

 Given the significant interest in philanthropy, it’s no surprise that the internet has plenty of questionable material on the subject—advising and educating (and often advocating) about direct giving vs. donor-advised funds vs. private foundations.
 These articles focus on the how, including costs, control, tax benefits, ongoing burden and legacy.

 But very few start at the right place, why.

 That’s the subject of this article, the first in a six-part series exploring how to create and implement a charitable effort.
 Let’s take a moment to get the lay of the land for the series as a whole, which is structured as answers to three basic questions.
 For example, in this first article we will look at how charitable mission statements answer the question of “What is my ‘why’ about giving?”

 For the first four articles in the series, we will examine the issues through the lens of a hypothetical family, the Howards.
 For the final two installments, we’ll introduce a second hypothetical family as we explore charitable remainder trusts and charitable lead trusts.
 Those two articles will be the most technical in the series.

 The Financial Plan as Starting Point in “Getting to Why”